-OECU is happy to offer its members several convenient options for making purchases and obtaining cash during and after the time the credit union is open.
+OECU is happy to offer its members several convenient options for making purchases and obtaining cash during and after the credit union’s business hours.
 We want these services to work as intended with little interruptions or hassles.
 To prevent these unforeseen situations, we wish to inform our members about a few things that might affect your debit or credit card.

 Credit card limits are established at the time the card is issued and are typically not increased without applying for an increase.
 Debit card limits are per day and vary based on the type of checking account you have.
 Student (SDN) and Fresh Start (SDFR) checking accounts usually have daily limits of $100 for ATM withdrawals and $300 for purchases.
 All other account types typically have daily limits of $505 for ATM and $1,000 for purchases.
 Daily limits may be temporarily raised for large purchases and may require the completion of a form to do so.

-When it comes to fraud, the credit union tends to exercise great caution to protect itself and its members from incurring losses.
+When it comes to fraud, the credit union exercises great caution to protect itself and its members from incurring losses.
 Fraud claims are on the rise and financial institutions and their members must remain proactive if they wish to keep this very convenient payment method from becoming a financial burden.

 To help, members should practice the following: